InnerPlant/.github/README.md

 A README is a very important piece of your repository - it's the first thing someone will read about your code, and should help be a primer for understanding what it does and how it works.
 Find a template README [here](https://github.com/InnerPlant/.github/blob/main/readme-template.md).

-Here are some best practices to consider when creating a README:
+Here are some best practices and sections to consider when creating a README.
+This is flexible, so modify as needed:

 1. **Project Overview**: Begin with a brief overview of your project.
 Explain what the project does, its purpose, and why it's valuable.
 This section should give readers a high-level understanding of what your project is about.